johannhof/http-extensions/draft-ietf-httpbis-rfc6265bis.md

         1. If _deltaSeconds_ is less than or equal to 0, let _expiryTime_ be
            the earliest representable date and time.
-Otherwise, let _expiryTime_ be the current date and time plus _deltaSeconds_ seconds.
+Otherwise, let _expiryTime_ be the current date and time + _deltaSeconds_ seconds.

         1. Set _cookie_'s expiry-time to _expiryTime_.